API Reference¶

 ¶

-Find the duplicated property types in a module specified by module_path
+Find the duplicated property types in a module specified by module_path and returns a dictionary

 containing the duplicated property types class names as keys and the lines where they matched as values.